 Welcome to the Physics Department of Zona Land Education.
-Here you will find material relating to classical physics centered around motion and forces, also to wave motion, and also to light centered around ray optics.
-Here's a bit about the above animation:
+Here most of the material you will find relates to classical physics regarding motion and forces, to waves, and to light ray optics.

 The animation is updated with a new frame at a regular frequency several times per second.
 So, the time interval between frames is constant.
 The frames click like a clock.